zingale/computational_astrophysics/content/intro.md

 This is a collection of notebooks on computational (astro)physics.
-Starting at the beginning, these notebooks introduce numerical methods for derivatives, intergration, rooting finding, ODEs, and linear algebra and then move onto applications in astrophysics.
+Starting at the beginning, these notebooks introduce numerical methods for derivatives, integration, rooting finding, ODEs, and linear algebra and then move onto applications in astrophysics.

 By clicking on the "rocket ship" icon, you can launch the notebook